Sensory course level 1 - introduction

 You will find our training center on the edge of the Ruhr area, in Dinslaken.

 In our one-day introductory sensory course, we explore the different flavor nuances of coffee.
-At the same time, we push the limits of our own perception and explore what we actually taste like.
-In a mix of theory and a lot of practice, we taste coffees from all over the world, get to know different qualities and taste nuances and learn to recognize when a coffee is good, better or top.
+At the same time, we push the boundaries of our own perception and explore how we taste.
+In a mix of theory and lots of practice, we taste coffees from all over the world, get to know different qualities and flavor nuances, and learn to recognize when a coffee is good, better, or top-notch.

 Sensory Level 1 - Course Facts